Welcome to today's edition of the Rush 24-7 podcast.

 Media never reported any of that, wasn't interested at all.

-But now you've got Newt and a consultancy deal, and all of a sudden Fannie Mae and Freddie Mack are bad things.
+And all of a sudden, Fannie Mae and Freddie Mac are bad things.

-But up until Newt got involved, Fannie Mae and Freddie Mac gloriously helping people into homes and buying up mortgages and so forth.
+But up until Newt got involved, Fannie Mae and Freddie Mac went gloriously helping people into homes and buying up mortgages and so forth.

-The the Benetton, the unhate ads.
+The Benetton, the unhate ads?

-Oh, oh, folks, I gotta tell you.
+Oh, oh, folks, I got to tell you.

-They had pictures of uh Pope Benedict playing tonsil hockey with Mammu Abbas, somebody from the uh Religion of Peace that they've taken down, by the way.
+They had pictures of Pope Benedict playing tonsil hockey with Mamu Abbas, somebody from the religion of peace.

-Probably because the religion of peace objected.
+Probably because the Religion of Peace objected.

-The pulpit objected, they wouldn't have taken it down.
+If the Pulpit objected, they wouldn't have taken it down.

 They've got Obama playing tonsil hockey with Hugo Chavez.

-There's a series of them.
+There's a series of them, fake ads.

-Um at least we think they're fake.
+At least we think they're fake.

 The Obama pictures, we're not sure, but we know that the Pope wasn't making out with a Muslim guy.

-And but I don't know.
+But I don't know.

-The pictures of Obama and Hugo Chavez.
+The pictures of Obama and Hugo Chavez, who's to say?

 They are shock.